Sacramento Children's Home

 Needs

-The Sacramento Children’s Home is once again joining more than 700 local nonprofits and participating in Sacramento’s biggest 24-hour fundraising event, and this year, we have a goal of $150,000 to support the pressing needs of the children and families we serve.
+The Sacramento Children’s Home is once again participating in Big Day of Giving, our region’s biggest 24-hour fundraising event.
+This year, we have a goal of $200,000 to support the urgent needs of the children and families in the Sacramento region.

-Today is important for us because all funds raised today will support our three highest needs programs which are our Crisis Nursery, three Family Resource Centers, and Residential Treatment Program.
+All funds raised today will support our three highest needs programs: our Crisis Nursery, three Family Resource Centers, and our Residential Program.
 These programs promote child safety, positive parenting, education, and mental health, and improve the healthy functioning of families.
-These services are crucial for local at-risk children and families, and we need your help to sustain them so they can continue to serve as an essential resource for the community.
+We need your help to sustain these crucial services for the community.

 ABOUT THE CRISIS NURSERY: